The process of looking for a new Warden, following the announcement of the forthcoming retirement of Patrick Loughrey.

 |JT||President of Goldsmiths’ Students Union|

-The Committee will be supported in their work by the Registrar and Secretary, and the Director of HR.
+The Committee were supported in their work by the Registrar and Secretary, and the Director of HR.

 Following a competitive tender process, Perrett Laver, an executive search firm, were appointed to assist the Committee with aspects of the recruitment process.